mattermost/mattermost-developer-documentation/site/content/contribute/webapp/redux/actions.md

 weight: 4
 ---

-Actions in Redux represent an operation either performed by the user or the server which will cause a change to the state of the web app which is stored in the Redux store.
-It is generally represented as a plain JavaScript object with a constant `type` string and often other data stored in fields such as `data`.
+In Redux, actions represent an operation either performed by the user or the server that cause a change to the state of the web app which is stored in the Redux store.
+It's generally represented as a plain JavaScript object with a constant `type` string with other data stored in fields such as `data`.

 ```typescript
 {